-- 3. Duration of training: - a.
+3. Duration of training:

+- a.
 It is not essential that all programs have exactly the same curriculum or the same sequence of experiences.
 All accredited programs must provide a sufficiently structured educational experience at an advanced level for the trainee to acquire the experience necessary to be a specialist in the field. - b.
 All programs must be a minimum of 12 months of clinical training duration. - c.
 Programs that offer a minimum of 12 months clinical training will be designated "Fellowship Program in Head and Neck Endocrine Surgery", whereas two-year (or greater) programs that include a dedicated research experience will be termed "Fellowship Program in Head and Neck Endocrine Surgery and Research".
-The descriptor of the training program is based upon the content of the year(s) of training. - d.
-A Head and Neck Endocrine Surgery fellowship provides distinct, dedicated training in head and neck endocrine surgery and is not to be admixed or blended with simultaneous training in Head and Neck Oncologic Surgery fellowship unless two years of dedicated training.
+The descriptor of the training programs is based upon the content of the year(s) of training.